Zero-point energy: Space travel and gravitational shielding

 Froning and Roach (2002) put forward a paper that builds on the work of Puthoff, Haisch and Alcubierre.
 They used fluid dynamic simulations to model the interaction of a vehicle (like that proposed by Alcubierre) with the zero-point field.
 Vacuum field perturbations are simulated by fluid field perturbations and the aerodynamic resistance of viscous drag exerted on the interior of the vehicle is compared to the Lorentz force exerted by the zero-point field (a Casimir-like force is exerted on the exterior by unbalanced zero-point radiation pressures).
 They find that the optimized negative energy required for an Alcubierre drive is where it is a saucer-shaped vehicle with toroidal electromagnetic fields.
 The EM fields distort the vacuum field perturbations surrounding the craft sufficiently to affect the permeability and permittivity of space.

+In 2009, Giorgio Fontana and Bernd Binder presented a new method to potentially extract the Zero-point energy of the electromagnetic field and nuclear forces in the form of gravitational waves.
+In the spheron model of the nucleus, proposed by the two times Nobel laureate Linus Pauling, dineutrons are among the components of this structure.
+Similarly to a dumbbell put in a suitable rotational state, but with nuclear mass density, dineutrons are nearly ideal sources of gravitational waves at X-ray and gamma-ray frequencies.
+The dynamical interplay, mediated by nuclear forces, between the electrically neutral dineutrons and the electrically charged core nucleus is the fundamental mechanism by which nuclear vibrations can be converted to a rotational state of dineutrons with emission of gravitational waves.
+Gravity and gravitational waves are well described by General Relativity, that is not a quantum theory, this implies that there is no Zero-point energy for gravity in this theory, therefore dineutrons will emit gravitational waves like any other known source of gravitational waves.
+In Fontana and Binder paper, nuclear species with dynamical instabilities, related to the Zero-point energy of the electromagnetic field and nuclear forces, and possessing dineutrons, will emit gravitational waves.
+In experimental physics this approach is still unexplored.